Home Loans Australia :: Home

 We do not rely on automated software to provide "instant" mortgage finance recommendations ... because we believe that no software can completely comprehend the specific needs of any individual in determining the most appropriate mortgage products or options.

-When you apply for a free assessment on this website your application will be reviewed by a qualified professional who will then utilise the latest product analysis research and technology in order to tailor an individual recommendation and product comparisons appropriate to your personal circumstances.
+When you apply for a free assessment on this website your enquiry is sent to a licensed mortgage broker from our referral panel.
+That broker will review your details and may use the latest product research and technology to tailor recommendations and product comparisons appropriate to your personal circumstances.
+These recommendations are provided by the broker, not by Home Loans Australia.

 Therefore it is important, when you complete your eligibility assessment application, that you answer all questions as completely and as accurately as possible.